Learn about printed circuit board and stencil technology and empower your business!

-- Metal mask and flexible metal mask stencils are etched by chemical milling from both sides using two positive images.
+- Metal mask and flexible metal mask stencils are etched by chemical milling from both sides using two positive img.
 During this process, etching proceeds not only in the desired vertical direction but also laterally.
 This is called undercutting, the openings are larger than desired, causing extra solder deposit.
 Because 50/50 etching proceeds from both sides, it results in almost a straight wall tapering to a slight hourglass shape in the center.

 - Because electroetched stencil walls may not be smooth, electropolishing, a microetching process, is one method for achieving a smooth wall.
 Another way to achieve smoother side walls in the aperture is nickel plating.
 A polished or smooth surface is good for paste release but may cause the paste to skip across the stencil surface rather than roll in front of the squeegee.
 This problem can be avoided by selectively polishing the aperture walls without polishing the stencil surface.
 Nickel plating further improves smoothness and printing performance.
 However, it does reduce aperture opening and requires artwork adjustment.

 - Laser-cut is a subtractive process.
 The Gerber data is translated into a CNC-type language that the laser understands.
 The aperture is cut out by moving the laser head only, moving the table holding the stencil only or a combination of each.
 The laser beam enters inside the aperture boundary and traverses to the perimeter where it completely cuts the aperture out of the metal, one aperture at a time.
 The smoothness of cut depends on many parameters, including cut speed, beam spot size, laser power and beam focus.
 The typical beam spot size is about 1.25 mils.
 The laser can cut very accurate aperture sizes over a wide range of size and shape requirements.
 As with Chemically Etched, the laser-cut aperture size must be adjusted to the post-processing treatment employed because aperture size change will occur during this process.